-Whether you have suffered an electrocution injury while working or as the result of another party’s negligence while you go about your day, the personal injury attorneys in Lexington at Minner Vines Moncus Injury Lawyers are committed to helping you obtain the recovery you need and the justice you deserve.
+Whether you have suffered an electrocution injury while working or as the result of another party’s negligence while you go about your day, the personal injury attorneys in Lexington at Minner Vines Injury Lawyers, PLLC are committed to helping you obtain the recovery you need and the justice you deserve.

 How Do Electrocution Accidents Happen?